NiaOrg/NiaPy/docs/source/features.rst

 - Self-adaptive Differential Evolution
 - Dynamic Population Size Self-adaptive Differential Evolution

-Documentation for the modified algorithms can be found here: :mod:`NiaPy.algorithms.modified`.
+Documentation for the modified algorithms can be found here: :mod:`niapy.algorithms.modified`.

 Other algorithms